 There is insufficient data on Bank of the Orient's fees to provide a full SmartAsset rating.

-Bank of the Orient is a brick-and-mortar bank, with eight total branches in California and Hawaii.
-It also offers access to mobile and web apps for an easy mobile-banking experience.
-Bank of the Orient's mobile app lets you control your finances by checking current statements, sending and receiving funds as well as reaching support representatives.
-Bank of the Orient receives an excellent consumer satisfaction score due to relatively few consumer complaints reported to the Consumer Financial Protection Bureau (CFPB), a government-backed consumer protection agency.
+Bank of the Orient is a brick-and-mortar bank, with eight total bank locations in California and Hawaii.
+It also offers access to mobile and web apps for straightforward access and banking on the go.
+You can use Bank of the Orient's app to control your bank accounts by checking current statements, transferring money as well as accessing customer service.
+Bank of the Orient receives an exceptional consumer satisfaction rating due to comparatively few consumer complaints reported to the Consumer Financial Protection Bureau (CFPB), a government financial agency that protects consumers in the financial sector.

-Bank of the Orient is a medium-size bank with assets totaling $737 million and deposits totaling $632 million.
-Its Texas Ratio is 1.71%, suggesting a negligible possibility of failure.
+Bank of the Orient is currently a medium-size bank owning $737 million in assets as well as $632 million in deposits.
+Bank of the Orient has an excellent Texas Ratio of 1.71%, suggesting a minute chance of failure.
 Additionally, Bank of the Orient is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.

 Texas Ratio Analysis